 Inhibited nitrogen and urease inhibitor.

 All of these products have nitrogen contents of 38–42%, 11–15% sulphur, and less than 2% polymer.
 They are produced by companies such as ICL (Poly S®), and Purcell (Trikote®).

 - They have a relatively high nitrogen content of around 30–40%;

 - Thirdly, sulphur is relatively cheap and lastly

 - Sulphur is itself a valuable secondary nutrient.

-Problems can develop if the coating cracks as the fertilizer then will just “dump” all its nitrogen and this is especially the case with the more brittle sulphur coated urea (SCU) compared to polymer sulphur coated urea (PCSCU).
-In fact a batch of SCU granular turf fertilizer it may contain more than 33% damaged granules and the rest be “perfectly coated” granules.
+Problems can develop if the coating cracks.
+The fertilizer then will just “dump” all its nitrogen.
+This is more likely with the more brittle sulphur coated urea (SCU) compared to polymer sulphur coated urea (PCSCU).
+In fact a batch of SCU granular turf fertilizer may contain more than 33% damaged granules and the rest be “perfectly coated” granules.
 Long-term use of these can also result in excessive soil acidification as a consequence of their high sulphur content.

-Lastly, the temperature has a crucial role to play in the release of PCSCU fertilizers for as temperature increases, the release rate increases.
+Lastly, the temperature has a crucial role to play in the release of PCSCU fertilizers.
+As temperature increases, the release rate increases.

 Image 1 (above).
-Some products marketed as lasting up to 12 weeks can release all their nutrient in a matter of days if the prill becomes damaged.
+Some coated products are marketed as lasting up to 12 weeks.
+However, they can release all their nutrient in a matter of days if the prill becomes damaged.
 Despite longevity claims, only polymer-coated urea gives anything near the claimed release period.

 Image 2 (below).
 A lower quality sulphur coated prill that has dumped its N after cracking within 4 days of application.